SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-functions.md

 Allows you to resume the payment flow in cases where you have subscribed to the `onPaymentButtonPressed` function.
-If you do, you HAVE to send the `resume` command to be able to finish the payment flow.
+If you do, you HAVE to send the `resume` function to be able to finish the payment flow.

-If you do not run the command with valid input before `2 minutes` has passed, `resume` will be called automatically with the `confirmation` value of `false`.
+If you do not run the function with valid input before `2 minutes` has passed, `resume` will be called automatically with the `confirmation` value of `false`.

 {:.code-view-header}